rowaldlab/PyNS/README.md

 #### 1. **pyns-run-titrations**

 Run titration simulations to find recruitment thresholds for populations of axons undergoing stimulation by externally applied electric fields.
 The two main input arguments are:
--	`field_path`: path to a file contaning a pre-simulated volume conductor finite-element model with potential values obtained at points of a rectilinear grid.
+-	`field_path`: path to a file containing a pre-simulated volume conductor finite-element model with potential values obtained at points of a rectilinear grid.
    - Supported file formats: `.npy` and `.h5`
    - Expected file contents: The file should contain the following key:value pairs
       - "x": point coordinates along the x-axis of the rectilinear grid in **meter** (numpy 1D array with shape: (X,))